tchajed/sys-verif-fa25/docs/notes/lec1.md

 ::: details Fun stories where verification wouldn't have mattered

-Here are four stories, all coincidentally from game development, where verification would not have been the solution.
+Here are three stories, all coincidentally from game development, where verification would not have been the solution.

-Testing your assumptions: (I can't find the original story so some details may be wrong.)
-An early version of Warcraft had issues with Windows Error Reports that didn't make sense, like crashes on lines of code that didn't even read from memory.
-Eventually they started to suspect these were from machines that were overclocked, so they would do a big memory copy in the background and check that it succeeded; if it failed, they ignored errors from that machine.

 Changing the spec: Starcraft 1 was plagued by path-finding problems during development.
 The algorithm was okay, but in some cases just didn't work.
 One of those was harvesting units, which would repeatedly go between your base and some minerals like crystals or vespene gas.
 While the player was busy doing something else, the harvesters would jam up and be unable to continue harvesting, holding up all builds and being extremely frustrating.
 The solution implemented was to have harvesting units ignore collisions if they were on their way to get minerals or carrying back minerals; they just changed the spec to workaround a difficult implementation. ([source](https://www.codeofhonor.com/blog/the-starcraft-path-finding-hack))